Home Compare KMB vs NESN.SW

 Valuation

-Both look solid on valuation, though Kimberly-Clark Corporation still holds the stronger peer position.
+Both rank well on valuation, but Kimberly-Clark Corporation still holds a clear edge.

 Growth — Dominant Gap